-These Gluten Free White Chocolate Macadamia Nut Cookies melt in your mouth.
+These soft and tender Gluten Free White Chocolate Macadamia Nut Cookies literally melt in your mouth and keep you coming back for more!
 They are rich and decadent, dairy free, and are crisp on the outside and soft on the inside.

-Things to remember when making these Gluten Free White Chocolate Macadamia Nut Cookies:
+Gluten Free White Chocolate Macadamia Nut Cookies recipe notes:

-I do prefer the texture of the cookies after about an hour of chilling in the refrigerator- but, don’t lose track of time and accidentally leave them in the refrigerator overnight.
-With many gluten free cookie recipes, gluten free cookie dough has a tendency to dry up and become crumbly if it sits overnight (yes, even in the refrigerator in an air-locked container).
+- I do prefer the texture of the cookies after about an hour of chilling in the refrigerator- but, don’t lose track of time and accidentally leave the dough in the refrigerator overnight.
+With many gluten-free cookie recipes, gluten-free cookie dough has a tendency to dry up and become crumbly if it sits overnight (yes, even in the refrigerator in an air-locked container).

 Dairy free white chocolate, say what?!!